-You may only take a maximum of four (4) courses or 14 credits during the summer session with no more than two (2) courses or 7 credits per session.
-That is, two courses during Summer Session I AND two (2) courses during Summer Session II.
+A maximum of four (4) courses or 14 credits are permitted during the summer session with no more than two (2) courses or 7 credits per session.
+That is, you may take only two courses during Summer Session I AND two (2) courses during Summer Session II.
 The maximum number of credits may not be exceeded without written authorization from the Dean.